lydiadunning/age_calculator/README.md

 Part of the shift was, I think, using min(), max(), and clamp() to set sizes that changed based on screen dimensions.

 I incorporated an animation but it wasn't anything special.
 Given another opportunity, I'd like to see what animation libraries are available, and what they can do.

+### Resources

+This [article about react project structure](https://scrimba.com/articles/react-project-structure/) on scrimba helped me think about how to divide my code into separate files.

 ## Author